 It will assume the entire house is warm enough, leaving other areas of the home too cold when it doesn’t run.
 A professional may recommend moving your thermostat to a hallway or different area of the home to ensure it is reading temperature properly so that it will kick on when needed.
 Sometimes, thermostats are worn or faulty and need replacement altogether.
-Give us call if you think you may need a new thermostat, and we’ll help you pick out one perfect for your home.
+Give us a call if you think you may need a new thermostat and we’ll help you pick out one perfect for your home.

 Dirty Air Filter

 Filters should frequently be changed.
-A dirty filter will restrict air flow through your heat pump system or cause a furnace to overheat, triggering safety features that turn off furnace burners.
+A dirty filter will restrict airflow through your heat pump system or cause a furnace to overheat, triggering safety features that turn off furnace burners.
 Changing the air filter and restarting the system may resolve the issue.

 No Pilot Light

-Buildup of dirt or grunge around the intake valve may be restricting oxygen flow.
+The buildup of dirt or grunge around the intake valve may be restricting oxygen flow.
 Clean around the intake valve and the pilot light to ensure oxygen and gas can pass efficiently, and try lighting the pilot again.
 If none of these solutions work, your thermocouple may need adjustment.
 This is often best handled by a professional.

 Most modern home heating systems require some electricity.
 If you are noticing cold air where it should be warm, one of the first things you can check is to look for a tripped breaker.
 A tripped breaker could be why your heater would blow cold air, as the fan continues to blow even though no air is being heated.